Norfolk, Virginia: Government

+Norfolk is heavily Democratic.
+Since 1900 it has only voted Republican in four elections, each of which was a national landslide.
+The last time it supported a Republican presidential candidate was in 1972, and since the turn of the century it has voted Democratic by over 60% in every election.

 Norfolk is an independent city with services that both counties and cities in Virginia provide, such as a sheriff, social services, and a court system.
 Norfolk operates under a council-manager form of government.

 Norfolk city government consists of a city council with representatives from seven districts serving in a legislative and oversight capacity, as well as a popularly elected, at-large mayor.
 The city manager serves as head of the executive branch and supervises all city departments and executing policies adopted by the council.
 Citizens in each of the five wards elect one council representative each to serve a four-year term.
 There are two additional council members elected from two citywide "superwards."
-The city council meets at City Hall weekly and, as of May 2016, consists of: Mayor Kenneth Cooper Alexander; Mamie Johnson, Ward 3; Angelia Williams, Superward 7; Paul R. Riddick, Ward 4; Vice Mayor Dr. Theresa W. Whibley, Ward 2; Martin Thomas, Ward 1; Andria McClellan, Superward 6; Thomas R. Smigiel Jr. Ward 5.
+The city council meets at City Hall weekly and, as of May 2023, consists of: Mayor Kenneth Cooper Alexander; Mamie Johnson, Ward 3; Danica Royster, Superward 7; John E. Paige, Ward 4; Courtney Doyle, Ward 2; Vice-Mayor Martin Thomas, Ward 1; Andria McClellan, Superward 6; Thomas R. Smigiel Jr. Ward 5.